aubreymlj96/ECommerce-Backend/README.md

 ## Usage

+To jumpstart the application and setting up the code, you need to create the db in mysql (mysql -u root -p // source ./db/schema.sql).
+After that, the next step is to exit mysql and run the seeds in the commandline (npm run seed).
+And finally, to start the application, you need to enter npm start in the commandline and continue to Insomnia.

-Please click the following link to view a step by step tutorial of the ecommerce backend database/command-line application.
+Please click the following link to view a step by step tutorial of the ecommerce backend database/command-line application in Insomnia.

 [Demo](https://drive.google.com/file/d/1QI4LaDH0VDQ761pQ_PSg1PlZWuDfzvcX/view)